nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/workflow/node-popup/node-escalation-rules-tab.md

 {{#> callout type='note' heading='Escalation rules and node types'}}

-Please note that although this tab appears on every node, escalation rules only apply to nodes awaiting for a user action to be executed (corresponding to the suspended life cycle state).
+Please note that although this tab appears on every node, escalation rules only apply to nodes awaiting for a user action to be executed (corresponding to the suspended lifecycle state).

 {{/callout}}